top of page

 10 a.m. to 5 p.m.

-My studio will be closed on Labor Day Monday.
+This Studio will be closed Labor Day Monday

-For everyone’s safety, pandemic protocols of masking and distancing will be observed.
+For everyone’s safety, pandemic protocols of masking and distancing are observed.

 Pets Welcome